msys2/msys2-devtools/README.md

 * `msys2-srcinfo-cache`: Maintains srcinfo data for all packages in a git repo
 * `msys2-pypi-cache`: Maintains a pypi metadata cache for all packages
+* `msys2-sbom`: Generate a SBOM file for all packages